Kusa Mochi & Yomogi Mochi: Spring Wagashi Sweets

-Although it is getting warmer and warmer day by day here in Niigata, Japan, today on the way home from work, I stopped by a supermarket and bought a traditional Wagashi confection that represents Japan’s springtime.
+And today, I stopped by a supermarket and bought a traditional Wagashi confection representing Japan’s springtime.

-Yomogi Mochi comes in 2 types.
-One only consists of sticky, chewy glutinous rice dough colored with mugwort, which is typically coated with Kinako roasted soybean flour.
-What I have now just applies to this type.
+Yomogi Mochi comes in two types.
+One consists of a mugwort-colored chewy and sweet rice cake, typically coated with Kinako roasted soy flour.
+What I have on hand belongs to this type.